English for Academic Purposes (EAP)

 |Language focus||Academic Writing|

-Students who are enrolled in the EAP Course can also enroll in…
+Students who enroll in the Standard Course can also enroll in…

 - Standard (Monday‐Friday 9:00 a.m. ‐ 12:40 p.m.)